wkhere/stackless/Doc/library/os.path.rst

 .. function:: normcase(path)

    Normalize the case of a pathname.
-On Unix and MacOSX, this returns the path unchanged; on case-insensitive filesystems, it converts the path to lowercase.
+On Unix and Mac OS X, this returns the path unchanged; on case-insensitive filesystems, it converts the path to lowercase.
 On Windows, it also converts forward slashes to backward slashes.

 .. function:: normpath(path)